aesirkth/ground-control/README.md

 # Hardware

+The ground station is made of different systems :
+  * The Launch Pad Station
+  * The Telemetry Receiver
+  * The Dashboard Computer
+  * The FPV System (*not described here*)

+## Launch Pad Station

+## Telemetry Receiver

+## Dashboard Computer

 This software should run on a standard computer running Windows.
 It should work as well on Unix systems but has not been tested.

+All the received data is saved in the Dashboard Computer hard drive for future use.

 # Transmission protocol